 Cut designs and shapes along the outsides of the stack of sacks.
-You can make triangles, cut out hearts, whatever brings you joy.
-On one stack, I traced the outside of a small cup to create pretty little half circles.
+You can make triangles, cut out hearts, or whatever brings you joy.
+On one stack, I traced the outside of a small cup to create pretty little half-circles.

 Just like real snowflakes, no two need to be the same.
 Have fun and get creative.

 Once the design is cut, grab your glue gun and run one more bead of glue down the seam of the top sack.
 Slip your hands inside that top sack and the bottom one.

 Now comes the fun part!
 Fan out the accordion of bags into a snowflake shape and smush the top and bottom bags together to adhere.